Bramley-Village-Society/Bramley-Village-Society.github.io/_posts/2023-04-04-St-Georges.md

 To celebrate St. George's Day in a traditional manner, the menu will be roast beef followed by apple pie & custard, all freshly cooked by volunteers.
 There will also be a vegetarian option.

+As we need to know numbers, tickets must be bought or reserved in advance.

+Tickets are only £20;  You can reserve tickets using this [form](/sgd-ticket-form).

-Tickets are only £20, and are availabe at Robersons, by using our [contact form](/contact), or phoning Joe O'Connell on 01483 894250.
+Tickets are also availabe at Robersons, or by phoning Joe O'Connell on 01483 894250.